thinktandem/thinktandem.io/src/content/articles/lando-blt-acquia.md

 );
 ```

-Now that the database creds are set we are ready to install the site.
+Now that the database creds are set, we are ready to install the site.
 Run:

 ```bash
 lando blt setup
 ```

-During this step `drush` will output a random `username` and `password`.
-Make note of those so you can use them to login to your new site or you can login with `lando drush uli` to generate a one time login link.
+During this step, `drush` will output a random `username` and `password`.
+Make note of those so you can use them to login to your new site, or you can login with `lando drush uli` to generate a one-time login link.

 Pro Tip
 -------

-Add `sites/default/local.drushrc.php` file to get nice URL output from `drush uli` add this line:
+Create or edit the `sites/default/local.drushrc.php` file to get nice URL output from `drush uli` add this line:

 ```php
 $options['uri'] = "https://[LANDO-BLT].lndo.site";